 The famous soundtrack for this film was contributed by Miles Davis.

-- Brandishment Bluff: Played straight by Horst Bencker with fatal results.
+- Brandishment Bluff: Played straight by Horst Bencker, and it gets him shot and killed.

 - Close-Up on Head: The opening scene starts with a close up on Florence's head and then zooming out to show her talking on the telephone.